dcastil/tailwind-merge/README.md

 }
 ```

-tailwind-merge makes sure to override conflicting classes and keeps everything else untouched.
+tailwind-merge overrides conflicting classes and keeps everything else untouched.
 In the case of the `MySlightlyModifiedInput`, the input now only renders the classes `border rounded p-3`.

 ## Features